 On November 29, 2021 - early morning, CNBC announced to the world that Jack Dorsey is expected to step down as Twitter's CEO.
 Hours later, the channel confirmed this, along with the news that former CTO Parag Agrawal would be filling up the role.

 Twitter and Jack Dorsey have been navigating and battling the regulatory bodies.
-Although the company has been vocal about its plans to introduce new ad formats, including new shopping formats, creator-focused revenue streams, and a push towards more personalization, it needed a fresh breath of air.
-I believe the departure of Jack Dorsey has just ushered in this, a change to address the cultural conflicts from within, to be an effective gatekeeper of social media, and introduce new business models for speeded growth.
+Although the company has been vocal about its plans to introduce new ad formats, including new shopping formats, creator-focused revenue streams, and a push towards more personalization, it needed fresh air.
+I believe the departure of Jack Dorsey has just ushered in this, a change to address the cultural conflicts from within, to be an effective gatekeeper of social media, and to introduce new business models for speeded growth.

-And perhaps Jack Dorsey himself required a new challenge, and Square Payments (which has been renamed as Block now) is evident to this requirement.
-More on this in a different space.
+And perhaps Jack Dorsey himself required a new challenge, and Square Payments (which has been renamed as Block now) is evident to this requirement—more on this in a different space.

 One must note how this departure and appointment transition happened within Twitter.
 Elliot had discussions with Jack Dorsey to plan his departure appropriately, with a smooth transition to the next CEO in line.
 First, there were new product launches before Jack Dorsey's exit.
-Then there were extensions to the privacy and security policies of the social media platform and changes in the organizational structure with additional top management departures right after.
+Then, there were extensions to the privacy and security policies of the social media platform and changes in the organizational structure with additional top management departures right after.
 These things indicate a process planned by the company well in advance, some of them enforced to change the way Twitter functions in the future.

 Information Privacy and Media Policies

 Given that data privacy and security concerns are mounting across the world, Twitter has, more often than not, found itself on the wrong side of the bargain.
 As a result, the company has taken up gatekeeping the media on its platform by adopting policies that give data sensitivity vital importance.
 It had already set information privacy and media policies.
 They were extended further on November 30.